avikaml/MyBot/readme.md

 Additional notes for myself:
 - Figure out debugging in VS Code - watch video

-\\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py, possible Twitter.py(that I deleted and will reinstate, not sure if I actually did commit it) and Weather.py .
+\\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py, possibly Twitter.py(that I deleted and will reinstate, not sure if I actually did commit it) and Weather.py .
 Good practice for github ^-^
+\\ \\ UPDATE: I could possibly just reset the bot token, twitter tokens  and weather token and that will be enough instead of going through github deletion.